google/clasp/docs/Gitpod/README.md

 ## Preparation

-Change to the `demo` directory with the following command:
+Change to the `docs/Gitpod/` directory with the following command:

 ```
 cd docs/Gitpod/